opensvc/docs.opensvc.com/source/compliance.views.rst

 * Show all variables of class ``authkeys``
 * Show all variables referencing ``/etc/sudoers.d/``
 * Show all variables changed in the last week
-* Show variables of the ``prereq-tomcat`` ruleset
+* Show all variables in the ``prereq-tomcat`` ruleset
 * Show all variables exported to Red Hat 6 servers

-Some configuration actions are available in this view, but the preferred view for a compliance design session is ``Compliance > Designer``.
+Some design actions are available from this view, but the preferred view for a compliance design session is ``Compliance > Designer``.

 Create an empty ruleset
 +++++++++++++++++++++++